ohhsodead/arisen-studio/README.md

 <h1 align="left">ModioX</h1>

 An open source desktop application designed to easily browse through a regularly updated database of game mods, homebrew, resources and themes for the PlayStation 3.
 A library that is populated by myself, few friends and awesome contributors, so that all mods have been tested and verified.
-It also utilizes the ftp commands to be able to install and uninstall modded files directly to your console.
+It also uses an FTP client to be able to install and uninstall files directly to your console.
 Without the need for digging up old threads or using file managers - this aims to do everything for you.

 <h4 align="left">the only one of its kind (i think)</h4>